connectedbydata/connectedbydata.org/_jobs/policy-campaigns-associate.md

 You will be joining a [fully remote UK-based small team](/about#team).
 We have daily communication on Discord, and regular team calls.
 We use tools like Google Docs and AirTable for our day-to-day work.

-We will agree to regular working hours where you overlap with the Director of Research, and you will have a degree of flexible working around this.
+We will agree to regular working hours where you overlap with the Director of Advocacy and Campaigns, and you will have a degree of flexible working around this.

 Depending on your location and preference we may offer you an employed position, or an equivalent freelance consultancy contract.